Ministry of Defence (New Zealand)

 The Ministry of Defence (Manatū Kaupapa Waonga) is the public service department of New Zealand responsible for advising the government on strategic defence policy, acquiring military equipment to meet defence capability and conducting audits and assessments of the New Zealand Defence Force.

 History

-The Defence Act, passed on 17 November 1964, established a new Ministry of Defence.
-Under the Act the three Service departments were combined into the new Ministry.
+The Defence Act 1964, passed on 17 November, established a new Ministry of Defence.
+Under the Act the three armed services were combined into the new ministry.
 The central core of the new Ministry of Defence was the central Defence Office.

 A Defence Council was established which consisted of: